usnistgov/FIPS201/_FIPS201/introduction.md

 credential, the process used to issue the credential, and the authentication mechanism used to validate the credential.

 This document establishes a standard for a Personal Identity Verification (PIV) system that meets the control and security objectives of [[HSPD-12]](_Appendix/references.md#ref-HSPD-12).
+The Standard specifies implementation and processes for binding identities to authenticators, such as integrated circuit cards and derived credentials used in the federal PIV system.
 It is based on secure and reliable forms of identity credentials issued by the Federal Government to its employees and contractors.
 These credentials are intended to authenticate individuals who require access to federally controlled facilities, information systems, and applications.
 This Standard addresses requirements for initial identity proofing, infrastructure to support interoperability of identity credentials, and accreditation of organizations and processes issuing PIV credentials.

 ## 1.1 Purpose {#s-1-1}